Kirkland man charged with kidnapping, rape and assault for 13-hour attack on autistic woman

-King County prosecutors say a 21-year-old Kirkland man abducted a severely autistic woman from outside her parents’ Tacoma home last weekend, drove her to his apartment where he beat, strangled and repeatedly raped her, then told her he planned to sell her to his friends for sex.
+King County prosecutors say a 21-year-old Kirkland man abducted a severely autistic woman from outside her parents’ Tacoma home last weekend, drove her to his apartment where he beat, choked and repeatedly raped her, then told her he planned to sell her to his friends for sex.

 After the 18-year-old woman was able to call 911 and waved to officers from a window, Thomas Kirk Brownlee was arrested at his apartment on Sunday morning and spent about 24 hours in the King County Jail before posting $100,000 bail on Monday, jail and court records show.
 He was taken back into custody early Wednesday and charged with first-degree rape, first-degree kidnapping and second-degree assault; he was released again after posting bond on $500,000 bail about 16 hours later, according to the records.